St. Mary's Church, Lübeck: Destruction and restoration

-In 1951, the 700th anniversary of the church was celebrated under the reconstructed roof; for the occasion, Chancellor Konrad Adenauer donated the new tenor bell, and the Memorial Chapel Against War with broken bells in the South Tower was inaugurated.
+In 1951, the 700th anniversary of the church was celebrated under the reconstructed roof; for the occasion, Chancellor Konrad Adenauer donated the new tenor bell, and the Memorial Chapel Against War, featuring the broken bells in the South Tower, was inaugurated.

 In the 1950s, there was a long debate about the design of the interior, not just the paintings (see below).
 The predominant view was that destruction had restored the essential, pure form.
 The redesign was intended to facilitate the dual function that St. Mary's had at that time, being both the diocesan church and the parish church.
 In the end, the church held a limited competition, inviting submissions from six architects, including Gerhard Langmaack and Denis Boniver, the latter's design being largely accepted on 8 February 1958.
 At the meeting, the bishop, Heinrich Meyer, vehemently – and successfully – demanded the removal of the Fredenhagen altar (see below).

 The redesign of the interior according to Boniver's plans was carried out in 1958–59.
 Since underfloor heating was being installed under a completely new floor, the remaining memorial slabs of Gotland limestone were removed and used to raise the level of the chancel.
 The chancel was separated from the ambulatory by whitewashed walls 3 m high.
 The Fredenhagen altar was replaced by a plain altar base of muschelkalk limestone and a crucifix by Gerhard Marcks suspended from the transverse arch of the ceiling.
 The inauguration of the new chancel was on 20 December 1959.

 At the same time, a treasure chamber was made for the Danzig Parament Treasure from St. Mary's Church in Danzig (now Gdańsk), which was transferred to Lübeck after the War.
 The Parament Treasure is now exhibited at St. Anne's Museum, where a large organ loft had been built.
 The organ itself was not installed until 1968.

 The gilded roof spire, which extends 30 m higher than the nave roof, was recreated from old designs and photographs in 1980.